brata-hsdc/brata.masterserver/README.md

 ```

 ### Install the ms Django project
-First change the default password from the source to match the one you set above for the pi postgress user.
+First change the default password from the source to match the one you set above for the pi postgres user.
 ```sh
 # cd brata.masterserver/workspace/ms/ms
 # nano settings.py